cscart/docs/en/developer_guide/api/entities/product_variations.rst

 DetachProductVariation
 ======================

-API entitie for deleting a variation from the variation group.
+API entity for removing a variation from the variation group.

 URL